+44 2081 444 580

 Best time to sail in the United States

-Living in the U.S.?
-Don’t worry, you don’t have to jet across the world for an epic sailing trip--one of the greatest sailing destinations in the world is right at your doorstep.
+Living in the USA?
+Don’t worry, you don’t have to jet across the world for an epic sailing trip; one of the greatest sailing destinations in the world is right at your doorstep.

-With the longest coastline of any bay in North America, the Chesapeake Bay is a classic destination for both sailing newbies and long-time enthusiasts.
-With Annapolis, Oxford, and the “Seafood Capital of the World,” Crisfield, right along the coastline, you can set sail for a cruise and enjoy plenty of eye-catching pit stops along the way.
+Boasting the longest coastline of any bay in North America, the Chesapeake Bay is a timeless favorite for both seasoned sailors and first-time cruisers.
+With charming stops like Annapolis, Oxford, and Crisfield, the “Seafood Capital of the World”, you’ll find plenty of scenic and cultural delights along your journey.

 Find your perfect yacht and catamaran charter worldwide with Yacht4Less